hunter-college-ossd-spr-2020/project-evaluation/atom2_evaluation.md

 ### Code and Design Documentation
 1. Is there clear documentation in the code itself?
 Yes, there is clear documentation.
-There is a large user manual how why to use Atom, how to get started.
+There is a large user manual on how and why to use Atom, and how to get started.
 <br>